ahmadxgani/nest-blog-backend/README.md

 ## Important Note!

 > Run backend side first, before start the frontend side.
-And ensure you has been config your environment variable, Also don't forget to configure your database on postgresql
+And ensure that you have configured your environment variable, Also don't forget to configure your database on postgresql